petergregg/Content/Blog/Articles/Securing a Blazor WebAssembly Application with Microsoft Threat Modelling Tool.md

 # Securing Blazor WebAssembly Applications with Microsoft Threat Modeling using STRIDE in Azure Ecosystem

 In the era of cloud computing and distributed applications, securing web applications is more critical than ever.
 Microsoft Threat Modeling, coupled with the STRIDE framework, provides an effective strategy to identify and mitigate potential security threats.
-This article focuses on applying these principles to securing a Blazor WebAssembly application (Hosted in GitHub Pages) connected to an Azure Function, which, in turn, communicates with an Azure Storage account.
+This article focuses on applying these principles to securing a Blazor WebAssembly application hosted on GitHub Pages in combination with a GitHub webhook connected to an Azure Function, which, in turn, communicates with an Azure Storage account.

 ## Prerequisites